 Unless your enterprise has its own single sign-on identity provider, your identity provider is Cisco Secure Sign-on.
 Cisco Secure Sign-On uses Duo for mutli-factor authentication.
 Customers can integrate their own IdP with CDO if they choose.

 This is a simplified description of how the IdP account interacts with the CDO user record to log in a CDO user:

-- The user requests access to CDO by trying to connect directly to https://defenseorchestrator.com or https://defenseorchestrator.eu and they are redirected to a SAML 2.0-compliant identity provider (IdP) such as Cisco Secure Sign-On (https://security.cisco.com) for authentication.
+The user requests access to CDO by logging in to a SAML 2.0-compliant identity provider (IdP) such as Cisco Secure Sign-On (https://sign-on.security.cisco.com) for authentication.

-- The IdP issues a SAML assertion that the user is authentic and redirects the user to https://defenseorchestrator.com or https://defenseorchestrator.eu.
+The IdP issues a SAML assertion that the user is authentic and a portal displays the applications the user can access such as tiles representing https://defenseorchestrator.com or https://defenseorchestrator.eu.

 - CDO validates the SAML assertion, extracts the username and attempts to find a user record among its tenants that corresponding to that username.